-Our lead Alzheimer's disease product candidate, LX1001, for the treatment of APOE4 homozygous patients with Alzheimer's disease, is in an ongoing Phase 1/2 trial, and we have initially observed an increase in expression levels of the protective protein, APOE2, in the first dose cohort and a consistent trend towards improvement in core Alzheimer's disease biomarkers.
-Individuals homozygous for APOE4, an allele of the gene APOE, are approximately 15 times more likely to develop Alzheimer's disease than the general population, and it is estimated that there are 900,000 APOE4 homozygous patients with Alzheimer's disease in the United States alone.
-LX1001 has been granted Fast Track designation by the FDA for the treatment of patients with early Alzheimer's disease who are APOE4 homozygous to slow disease progression.
+Our lead Alzheimer's disease product candidate, LX1001, for the treatment of APOE4 homozygous patients with Alzheimer's disease, is in an ongoing Phase 1/2 trial.
+In December 2022, we reported that we observed an increase in expression levels of the protective protein, APOE2, in the first dose cohort and a consistent trend towards improvement in core Alzheimer's disease biomarkers in the first dose cohort.
+We completed enrollment of the trial in the fourth quarter of 2023 and expect to report additional interim data from all cohorts in the Phase 1/2 clinical trial in the second half of 2024.